mariowise/2d-guillotine-cutter/README.md

 Open source under the BSD License.

-Copyright 2016 Mario López Lnades
+Copyright 2016 Mario López Landes

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,